glebmanaev/ADS2021_A6_MUSHROOM/README.md

     cd data/
     python coco_converter.py --eval_pct 10

-You can change th percentage of data used for evaluation by `--eval_pct`.
+You can change the percentage of the data used for evaluation set by `--eval_pct`.
 ## Inference
 To test model run: